 It might interesting to think about why documents don't have to be signed with the same characters or style as the driver license.
-By characters, I mean the exact letters of the alphabet and punctuation marks the signature is meant to represent, whether the signature is easy, hard, or impossible to read.
+By characters, I mean the exact letters of the alphabet and punctuation marks the signature is meant to represent, regardless of whether the signature is easy, hard, or impossible to read.
 By style, I mean how the signature looks: neat, messy, lots of loops, mostly straight lines, etc.

 Each state has a bunch of rules about how to prove to the DMV that a certain name belongs to the driver, and what characters can appear in the name.
 Depending on when the license was issued and the technology a state uses, there may be a limit on how many characters are allowed, whether accented letters like Ä are allowed, whether dashes and apostrophes are allowed, etc.